Just-Curieous/Curie/README.md

 - Human interruption in the experiment design phase can be activated by setting the `is_user_interrupt_allowed` key to `true`.
 - Configure timeouts and maximum number of steps (global, and coding agent specific).

-## Community and Support

-For any issues or feature requests, please open an issue on our [GitHub Issues](https://github.com/Just-Curieous/curie/issues) page.

-## License

-Curie is released under the Apache 2.0 License.
-See `LICENSE` for more details.